uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/03-arrays-and-objects.md

 arr.push(3); // Totally valid
 ```

-It seems equally strange that you can change the properties of a `const` object:
+It may also seem strange that we can change the properties of a `const` object:

 ```js
 const obj = { prop: 1 };
 obj.prop = 2; // Totally valid
 ```

-Such assignments are possible because `const` only applies to the constant itself, not to the contents of the constant.
+These assignments are possible because `const` applies only to the variable binding itself, not to the contents of the array or object.
-This means that the only thing you _can't_ do is to change what the constant is pointing to altogether.
+This means that the only thing we can't do is to change what the constant points to altogether.

-For instance, this is not possible:
+For example, the following re-assignment is not allowed:

 ```js
 const arr = [1];
 arr = [2, 3]; // Not valid
 ```

-Similarly, this is also not possible:
+Similarly, this re-assignment is also not allowed:

 ```js
 const obj = { prop: 1 };
 obj = { prop: 2 }; // Not valid
 ```

-This means that `const` is a pretty weak guarantee when working with arrays and objects.
+This means that `const` provides only a weak guarantee when working with arrays and objects.
-After all, you often change elements of arrays and objects, but rarely change what the array and/or object is pointing to in its entirety.
+In practice, we often modify the elements of arrays and objects but rarely reassign the entire array or object to something new.

-Nevertheless, you should use `const` even when working with arrays and objects.
+Nevertheless, we recommend using `const` even when working with arrays and objects.
 A weak guarantee is better than no guarantee at all.